icp4a/cert-kubernetes/scripts/ADP/README.md

      The cpds.properties.sample are a list of properties which can be input used as input in to the scripts.
 Copy the sample, for example to cpds.properties, and insert your values into the file.

-     The four main scripts are:
+     The five main scripts are:
-     	cpds_getOSInitStat.sh - checks the initialization status on the Object Store cpds_deployProj.sh - deploys a content project deployment project version cpds_getDeployedProjSnapshot.sh - returns the project version information for the deployed snapshot/version cpds_getDeploymentStatus.sh - returns the deployment record for the deployment project version
+     	cpds_getOSInitStat.sh - checks the initialization status on the Object Store cpds_initOS.sh - initializes or updates/upgrades the Content Platform Engine Object Store to current level.
+This should be run if the cpds_getOSInitStat.sh script returns a response which the "isInitialized" value is false. cpds_deployProj.sh - deploys a content project deployment project version cpds_getDeployedProjSnapshot.sh - returns the project version information for the deployed snapshot/version cpds_getDeploymentStatus.sh - returns the deployment record for the deployment project version